 This is where seasonal trends and personal taste come into play, but it can be daunting if you’re new to the game or not sure what you’re looking for.
 If you need some guidance, looking at what our in-store suit experts are wearing is a great place to start.
 Who better to give you advice than someone who wears a suit day-in and day-out?

 Don’t be afraid to come in with ideas you’ve seen on Instagram or in magazines – the more you share with us, the more we can help you.
-Sharing what you like or what inspires you can be the difference between simply a stylish suit and an outfit that makes you look and feel fantastic.
+Sharing what you like or what inspires you can be the difference between simply a stylish suit and an outfit that makes you look and feel your very best.

 If anything influences the kind of suit you should be buying, where you’re going to wear it is a key thing to consider.
 In your case it’s prom and this is actually the most freedom you’ll ever have to wear something that you can really shine in.

 Feeling bold?
-Go all out in a pastel-hued three-piece suit or take your look a step further in a double-breasted number.
-Traditionally the uniform of bankers in the City, the double-breasted jacket is a huge trend for this year and has been reimagined in slimmer fits and standout cloths.
+Go all out in a pastel-hued suit or take your look a step further in a double-breasted style.
+Traditionally the uniform of bankers, the double-breasted suit has been reimagined for life outside the City in slimmer fits and standout cloths.

 If you’re a more understated kind of guy, you’ll never go wrong with a dinner suit or prom tuxedo with classic black satin lapels.